 1n.
 Materials include a cohesive, year-long plan for students to interact with and build key academic vocabulary words in and across texts.
-0/2/4 Guiding question: How is vocabulary development attended to in everyday instruction? --- ------- ---
+0/2/4 Guiding question: How is vocabulary development attended to in everyday instruction? --- ------- --

-- Look at the front matter of materials and read publisher directions and introduction to all vocabulary sections. - Identify any overall guidance for vocabulary development, including any plans to support students' development of Tier II, and III vocabulary. - Look at materials directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of vocabulary skills across grades. - Identify areas in the curriculum that teach vocabulary words that are found in core texts.
+- Look at the front matter of materials and read publisher directions and introduction to all vocabulary sections. - Identify any overall guidance for vocabulary development, including any plans to support students' development of Tier II and III vocabulary. - Look at materials directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of vocabulary skills across grades. - Identify any Teacher's Edition guidance about supporting cross-content vocabulary development (may be in "professional"